County of Devon

 Some other Devon-based libraries, such as Exmouth, Newton Abbot and Bideford also have considerable local studies collections and local newspapers on film.

 The transfer of the collections formerly housed at the Westcountry Studies Library is a two stage process, and has started with the stock from the main reading room area, supplemented by a few collections from the former Westcountry Studies Library stack at Castle Street.
 These reading room books, films and some other materials are now housed at the Devon Heritage Centre and are available there.
-It is hoped that he remaining local studies stock still held in the closed stack at the former Westcountry Studies Library premises will be transferred to the Heritage Centre by late Spring 2014, and until then is available through a pre-ordering or advance reservation basis.
+The remaining local studies stock still held in the closed stack at the former Westcountry Studies Library premises will be transferred to the Heritage Centre in May 2014, and until then items from the closed stack can be pre-ordered or reserved in advance..

 Research cannot be carried out by Devon Heritage Centre staff on behalf of enquirers, so any requests for research in these books should be referred to a private record agent or researcher.
 However, various types of copying service – subject to copyright rules – and a checking service - is available through Devon Heritage Services